SylphAI-Inc/AdalFlow/docs/source/developer_notes/evaluation.rst

 A Guideline on LLM Evaluation
 ============

 Evaluating LLMs and their applications is crucial for understanding their capabilities and limitations.
-Overall, this evaluation is a complex and multifaceted process.
+Overall, such evaluation is a complex and multifaceted process.
 Below, we provide a guideline for evaluating LLMs and their applications, incorporating aspects outlined by *Chang et al.* [1]_:

 * **What to evaluate**: the tasks and capabilities that LLMs are evaluated on.
 * **Where to evaluate**: the datasets and benchmarks that are used for evaluation.